RoystonHenson/debugging-2/README.md

 This week, you'll build these skills.
 You'll practice:

 - Tightening the loop across the whole web stack: from the browser, to a template, to a controller, to a Ruby object, to a test.
+- Using the Network tab to get visibility in the browser.
-- Getting visibility in the browser (Network tab), and templates, controllers, Ruby objects and tests (error messages and p).
+- Using error messages and `p` to get visibility in templates, controllers, Ruby objects and tests.

 ## Setup

-* Clone the repo.
+- Clone the repo.

-* Install the gems.
+- Install the gems.

 ## Run the tests

-* Run the tests with `rspec`.
+- Run the tests with `rspec`.

 ## Run the app

-* Run the app with `shotgun`.
+- Run the app with `shotgun`.
 This will automatically reload your changes so you don't need to restart your server on each code change.

-* Browse the app at the URL in your server logs.
+- Browse the app at the URL in your server logs.

 ### User Stories